 - Paging ID: This field contains AIoT Identification Information (as defined in TS 23.369 [4], clause 5 and TS 23.003 [5]).
 This field is of variable length.

+- Security Info Presence Indication (SIPI): The length of the field is 1 bit.
+This field indicates whether Security information field is present (when set to 1) or absent (when set to 0).

+- Security information: The length of the field is 128 bits.
+This field contains the security related information and its usage is in according to TS 33.369 [x].